Bursting with herbaceous, lemony flavor, this easy red snapper recipe is on your table in just 20 minutes!

 - Red snapper: I used 3 fillets which were 8 ounces each, but 4 – 6 ounce filets will work just fine.

 - Garlic: Adds sweet and savory depth of flavor.
+Swap with red onion or scallions.

 - Seasoning: Coriander adds a warming, earthy note.
 Paprika is mild and earthy.
 Kosher salt and black pepper enhance the flavor.

-How to Make this Easy Red Snapper Recipe
+How to Cook Red Snapper

 - Get ready.
 Set an oven rack in the middle of your oven and heat to 375°F. Lightly brush a 9×13 baking dish with a little olive oil.
 Thinly slice one lemon into rounds.
 Grate or mince 1 to 2 large garlic cloves.